ml-feedback-sys/materials-f25/README.md

 This graduate level course will introduce theoretical foundations for studying such phenomena.
 We will cover the frameworks of online/adaptive learning,  control theory, and reinforcement learning.
 For each, we will discuss algorithms for ensuring properties like stability, robustness, safety, and fairness.
 We will also discuss the social and ethical concerns which motivate these algorithms and properties.
 Student presentations and a research project are major parts of the course.

 ### Topics and Schedule
-Unit 1: Prediction (Aug-Oct)\
+Unit 1: Prediction (Aug-Sept)\
 *Topics: Supervised Learning, Online Learning, Dynamical Systems, State Estimation.
 Sequence and timeseries models.*\
-Unit 2: Action (Oct-Dec)\
+Unit 2: Action (Sept-Oct)\
 *Topics: Multi-Armed Bandits, Optimal Control & Reinforcement Learning, Model Predictive Control*

-The detailed calendar (TBA) will be updated throughout the semester.
+The detailed [calendar](calendar.md) will be updated throughout the semester.
 List of references and papers will be posted in September.

 ### Prerequisites